Bok-ATG/astro-bot-v1/README.md

-# AstroQABot
+# AstroBot

-A Slack bot that integrates with OpenAI's Assistants API to provide Q&A, document analysis, and automated summaries in Slack channels.
+A Slack bot that integrates with OpenAI's Assistants API to answer student questions using textbook documents.
+Designed for use in public channels where students can ask questions and see responses.

 ## Overview

-AstroQABot is a Slack application that uses OpenAI's Assistants API to respond to messages and events.
+AstroBot is a Slack application that uses OpenAI's Assistants API to respond to messages and events.
 The bot has three main components:

 - **Textbook Bot**: Answers questions based on uploaded documents
 - **Vision Bot**: Analyzes and describes images shared in channels